cloudnative-pg/cloudnative-pg/docs/src/operator_conf.md

 Values in `INHERITED_ANNOTATIONS` and `INHERITED_LABELS` support path-like wildcards.
 For example, the value `example.com/*` will match both the value `example.com/one` and `example.com/two`.

+When you specify an additional pull secret name using the `PULL_SECRET_NAME` parameter, the operator will use that secret to create a pull secret for every created PostgreSQL cluster.
+That secret will be named `<cluster-name>-pull`.

+The namespace where the operator looks for the `PULL_SECRET_NAME` secret is where you installed the operator.
+If the operator is not able to find that secret, it will ignore the configuration parameter.

+!!!
+Warning
+    Previous versions of the operator copied the `PULL_SECRET_NAME` secret inside the namespaces where you deploy the PostgreSQL clusters.
+From version "1.11.0" the behavior changed to match the previous description.
+The pull secrets created by the previous versions of the operator are unused.

 ## Defining an operator config map

 The example below customizes the behavior of the operator, by defining